redhat-developer/odo/docs/website/docs/command-reference/storage.md

 ```

-Here, we have 2 containers, with names `runtime` and `funtime`.
+Here, we have two containers - `runtime` and `funtime`.
 To attach a storage, only to the `funtime` container, we can do
 ```shell
 odo storage create --container
 ```